 Melissa Franco is a student at Sacramento City College, where she is double-majoring in film studies and journalism and minoring in child development.
 Currently she manages a youth-led nonprofit media program under Access Sacramento for young journalists in Sacramento County and works for the YMCA of Superior California.
 Previously she worked for the Boys & Girls Clubs of Greater Sacramento and the YMCA of the East Bay, where she taught teens and middle-schoolers about filmmaking and art.

 Julian Mendoza is a student at California State University, Chico, majoring in journalism and minoring in criminal justice.
 His goal is to break investigative stories that showcase issues in marginalized communities.
 He’s a fellow at CalMatters and multimedia editor for the Orion, Chico State’s independent student newspaper, where he works on visuals and the weekly news podcast.
-Julian is from Oakland and San Lorenzo and loves a good run.
+Julian is from the Bay Area and loves a good run.

 Originally from Fullerton, Calif., and now based in Chico, Kimberly is a student at California State University, Chico, where she’s earning a degree in journalism with an emphasis in news.
 Kimberly currently works as the news editor at her school’s newspaper, the Orion, after spending two semesters as a reporter there.
 Some of her hobbies include thrift shopping, scrolling through Twitter and Spotify and spending time with her friends and family.